claesmnyberg/nfscli/ReadMe.md

 This implementation allow for regular file transfers in both directions, as well as hexdump/patch at certain offset in given files, which makes it a complete attack tool.
-The curios reader should look into the mknod commands, and perhaps explore creating device files on different OS's, with different NFS configurations, maybe kmem could be useful?
+The curios user should look into the mknod commands, and perhaps explore creating device files on different OS's, with different NFS configurations, maybe kmem could be useful?